ayush51/tutorial/tutorial.md

 <a name="full_session"></a>
 #### Full session continuation

-A full session continuation requires a change in the host websites' load balancer configuration.
+Full session continuation requires a change in the host websites' load balancer configuration.
 It allows the transfer of all data, including (unlike soft session continuation), cookies with a HttpOnly tag.